esther-v/esther-v/README.md

 Hi there 👋

-- 🌱 I’m learning Reactjs, Nodejs, Express, MySQL for 8 months.
-The more I discover programming in JS, the more I love it
+- 🌱 I’m learning Javascript for 8 months and The more I discover it, the more I love it
+- 🦋 Speciality : MERN Stack projects
 - ⚡ I am a curious person.
 I love learning and discover new things.